Popular lifehacks

 In both civil and criminal cases, it is the jury’s duty to decide the facts in accordance with the principles of law laid down in the judge’s charge to the jury.
 The decision is made on the evidence introduced, and the jury’s decision on the facts is usually final.

-READ ALSO: What is PubMed used for?
+READ ALSO: What is an example of Protean?

 Why must a jury be unanimous?